andreasjansson/greger.el/README.md

 - `C-; m` - Change AI model
 - `TAB` - Toggle tool section visibility

+While Greger is generating output:

+- `C-g` - Interrupt the output.

 ## Installation

 Greger is not on MELPA yet, so for now you'll need to download the repo and add it to your load path, and then